Pocketbook (application)

-Pocketbook is a Sydney-based free budget planner and personal finance app launched in 2012.
-The app helps users setup and manage budgets, track spending and manage bills.
-Pocketbook is the first personal finance app in Australia to offer users the ability to manage their money through linking their bank accounts.
-As of 2016 Pocketbook claims to support over 250,000 Australians, in January 2018 that number was 435,000.
+Pocketbook was a Sydney-based free budget planner and personal finance app launched in 2012.
+The app helped users setup and manage budgets, track spending and manage bills.
+As of 2016 Pocketbook claimed to support over 250,000 Australians, in January 2018 that number was 435,000.

+After being acquired by Zip Co Ltd in 2016, it was announced in 2022 that the app was to be shut down and all user accounts deleted.

 History

-Pocketbook is founded by Alvin Singh and Bosco Tan in 2012.
+Pocketbook was founded by Alvin Singh and Bosco Tan in 2012.
 It was conceived in 2011 in a Wolli Creek apartment as a tool for Alvin and Bosco to take control of their money.
-The app has been featured on CNET, Business Insider and other popular media outlets.
-In September 2016, Pocketbook was acquired by ZIP Co Ltd.